 Although there was agreement to establish a congregation in New Milford, the early days were fraught with issues that needed to be resolved.
 Choosing a Reform or Conservative affiliation and whether to require the wearing of yarmulkes were among the hotly debated topics of the time.
 The congregation joined the Union of American Hebrew Congregations, chose the name Temple Sholom, planned a religious school and established basic policies.
 All of this was accomplished by July 1, 1959, at the start of the congregation’s first full fiscal year.

 In September 1969, a campaign was organized to raise funds to build a Temple on land on Route 7 that had been purchased for that purpose in 1964.
 Construction began in the fall of 1970.
 A formal dedication took place on May 2, 1971, shortly after a processional march from the Congregational Church to the new Temple on Route 7 brought the Torahs to their new home.

 As the congregation enlarged, after years of student Rabbis, a full-time rabbinic position was established.
 Norman Koch זצ״ל was hired.
 Rabbi Koch retired and passed away in 2015.
 He took great pride in the long-term relationship he and the Temple Sholom family shared.
 It is in these manifold interpersonal relationships between Rabbi and Congregants wherein the special strengths of our Community can be found.
 Perhaps Rabbi Koch’s strongest skill (among many) was his ability to relate Torah to our daily lives.
 He believed his responsibility was to teach Jewish tradition in such a way that it offers people the tools and opportunities to fulfill their responsibilities as 21st century American Jews.

-From July 2014 through June 2015 Scot Saulson acted as our interim rabbi.
+From July 2014 through June 2015 Scott Saulson acted as our interim rabbi.

 View our previous website (2007-2016)